svenbolte/foldergallery/readme.txt

 = 9.7.5.31
 Folderdir: if a text file descriptions.txt with filename.pdf,detailed description text is in folder, a description is listed with each filename found
+Foldergallery: descriptions.txt aswell working for galleries. caption type can be selected in settings or via shortcode param caption=...

 = 9.7.5.30
 [folderdir] gets option protect=1.
 If given, files in folder can only be downloaded.
 Download links are only valid for the rest of the day